Primo Nautic

 Composite Materials

-Types of Hull Designs
+Types of Ship Hull Designs

 Ship hull types are categorized based on shape and intended use.
 Features of each design vary according to specific applications.